dmitri-tikhomirov/fallout-2-adjustments/readme.md

 - Equipment restrictions.
   - Disabled by default.
 Puts optional restrictions on armor and weapons the player can use.
 For example, you can restrict all kinds of power armor for a "no power armor" playthrough.
 - Party members' skills do not replace the player's skills.
-  - The unfixed mechanic in vanilla game made certain skills largely irrelevant, allowing you to rely on companions instead of investing in your own skills.
+  - The unfixed mechanic in the vanilla game made certain skills largely irrelevant, allowing you to rely on companions instead of investing in your own skills.
   - Prevents a party member's barter skill replacing the player's barter skill.
   - Prevents a party member's outdoorsman skill replacing the player's outdoorsman skill.
+- Armor penalty.
+  - Heavy armor penalizes sneak skill, by a percentage, depending on armor weight.
+All kinds of leather armor are light enough for a 0% penalty.
+The heaviest armor in the game = 100% penalty (meaning sneak becomes 0).
+You won't be able to equip armor while in sneak mode.
 - Settings transfer.
   - Disabled by default.
 A tool to help you automatically transfer settings between old and new `.ini` files.
 Useful when updating mods if you have a lot of custom settings.